 MedShow is unique as it is wholly directed, produced, written and delivered by medical students, thus offering the rich potential to grab the attention of the medical student body as well as other wider university faculties.

-Each year we donate all proceeds in support of a selected charity, and this year we are proudly supporting Black Dog Institute.
-Find out more about Black Dog Institute here.
+Each year we donate all proceeds in support of a selected charity, and this year we are proudly supporting the The Pyjama Foundation.
+Find out more about them here.

 MedShow is renowned for its success in generously helping charities in need.
 Over the last few years, we’ve cumulatively raised tens of thousands of dollars in ticket sales towards the the following charities.